 Attendance Area Task Force

-Earlier this fall, the district convened an Attendance Area Task Force to examine capacity issues broadly across the district and specifically identify where East Union Elementary students would go when the building closes after the 2021-2022 school year.
+Last fall, the district convened an Attendance Area Task Force to examine capacity issues broadly across the district and specifically identify where East Union Elementary students would go when the building closes after the 2021-2022 school year.
 Director of Finance and Operations Ron Meyer presented the task force’s recommendation at the November 10, 2021 School Board meeting.

 A number of guiding principles directed the work of the task force, chief among them keeping East Union students intact as a community and not splitting those students up.
 The task force also worked hard to minimize impacts to current students in other buildings to the fullest extent possible.